skdarkless/DCTGN--CAM/Readme.md

 # Sketch-supervised Histopathology Tumour Segmentation: Dual CNN-Transformer with Global Normalised CAM

 Welcome to our GitHub repository dedicated to advancing histopathology tumour segmentation using a novel approach that combines Convolutional Neural Networks (CNNs) and Transformers with a Global Normalised Class Activation Map (CAM).
 This project aims to leverage sketch-supervised learning techniques to improve segmentation accuracy and interpretability in histopathological images.
+This repository serves as a comprehensive framework for testing your custom-designed models.
 ## Repository Structure

 ```